kenshin579/kenshin579/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- Working as a Backend Developer at Tmon, Inc.
+- Working as a Backend Developer at NAVER LABS Corp.
 - Pursuing Photography, Blogging, Reading, Traveling, and Scuba Diving as my hobbies

 <h3> 🛠 &nbsp;Tech Stack</h3>